oktadev/okta-ionic-crypto-pwa-example/README.md

 * [Register](https://www.okta.com/developer/signup/) and create an OIDC application
 * Log in to your Okta account and navigate to **Applications > Add Application**
 * Select **SPA** and click **Next**
-* Give your application a name (e.g. "Ionic OIDC")
+* Give your application a name (e.g. "Crypto PWA")
 * Change the **Base URI** and **Login redirect URI** to `http://localhost:8100` and click **Done**.

 After performing these steps, copy the `clientId` into `src/pages/login/login.ts` and change `{yourOktaDomain}` to match your account's id.